 If you're looking to immerse yourself in a lively, communist-era neighborhood bar in Buda, I can't think of a better place than Bambi Eszpresszó.
 What makes Bambi the real deal?
 While it doesn't follow contemporary trends, it isn’t showing off an artificial ("retro"), unremembered past either – it’s a genuine throwback. .

 Borkonyha (Winekitchen) is a high-end bistro located in Budapest's downtown, serving a pan-European menu and over 200 types of Hungarian wines.
-The executive chef, Ákos Sárközi, begins with traditional dishes and adds contemporary, inventive techniques, while packing plenty of unexpected ingredients and colors on the plates.
-A longtime favorite is the duck liver terrine with poppy seeds and basil-infused apple chutney, a flavorful starter with a smooth texture.
-Don’t miss the ever-changing mangalica ("the Kobe beef of pork") dishes that at Borkonyha taste like the finest cuts of beautifully marbled steak.
+The executive chef, Ákos Sárközi, begins with traditional dishes and adds contemporary, inventive techniques, while packing plenty of unexpected ingredients and colors on the plates. .

 HILDA is one of the restaurants lining downtown's increasingly fashionable Nádor Street.
 The area has come to life as a growing number of tourists, and international students from the nearby Central European University pass through.
-With a perfect curb appeal, you will notice HILDA's striking interior even before entering the space.
+With a perfect curb appeal, you will notice HILDA's colorful, highly-instagrammable interior even before entering the space.
 For example, an oversized stained glass mosaic covers one of the walls in its entirety, and the bar is studded with four rows of dark blue, glazed Zsolnay ceramic tiles, the same brand that decorates the lobby of the Four Seasons just a block away.

 Hans van Vliet, the owner of Jedermann Café, is a legendary figure in the Budapest restaurant world with a genius for creating cozy all-day-cafés for everyone to enjoy (hence "Jedermann", which translates to "everyone").
 On any given day, tables at Jedermann might be filled with senior citizens fiercely debating Hungarian politics, students gossiping about school, and a theater director mapping out upcoming projects with the staff.
 Jedermann is located in District 9, not far from the city center, but away from the throngs clogging the more popular old Jewish Quarter. .